 Pivot database (DoD saved search) - Find, track and share current/anticipated DoD opportunities

-Guide to DoD Research Funding FY 2018 - insights into various opportunities for University basic research and some applied research efforts, with special attention to changes anticipated in FY 2018
+Guide to DoD Research Funding FY 2021 - Insights into various opportunities for University basic research and some applied research efforts, with special attention to changes in FY 2021

 Agency (DoD) Program Charts - Selected Applied Research and Exploratory Development Funding Supplementary Information (Aug 2017)